General enquiries: 0800 326 5559

 Two men comforting another man in a group therapy session at rehab

-In general, most people across Bradford will be able to access a branch of the most common support groups.
-It’s also possible to access many of the below services online if you live rurally or are unable to travel for any reason.
+It’s also possible to access many of the below addiction services online if you live rurally or are unable to travel for any reason.

-Aftercare services available in Bradford include:
+Aftercare services and further addiction treatment services available in Bradford include:

 You should continue to prioritise your recovery and ongoing sobriety, even years after completing a treatment programme.